The Relationship Between Visceral Fat And PCOS Or PMOS!

 The Vicious Cycle

-One of the most challenging aspects of PCOS is the cycle that can develop between abdominal fat, insulin resistance and hormonal imbalance.
+One of the most challenging aspects of PCOS or PMOS is the cycle that can develop between abdominal fat, insulin resistance and hormonal imbalance.

 Excess visceral fat promotes insulin resistance.
 Insulin resistance leads to higher insulin levels.
 Elevated insulin stimulates the ovaries to produce more androgens.
 These hormonal changes can further promote abdominal fat accumulation.